 The Wild Rogue Relay is a stunning course that showcases the beauty of Southern Oregon.
 From the start in the Siskiyou mountains to the miles along the wild Rogue River, to the stunning beaches of the Southern Oregon coast, the Wild Rogue Relay is truly a scenic wonderland.

 The most current maps will be posted here.
 Please note that all maps are subject to change.

-The 2019 version of the race bible is here.
-Please note: you do NOT need to print the race bible for your team.
-We will provide two copies at check-in.
+The 2023 version of the race bible is here.
+Please note: you WILL need to print one or two copies of the race bible for your team.
+We do not provide copies.

-You’ll find mileage totals and difficulty rankings by leg here (updated 6.4.2019).
+You’ll find mileage totals and difficulty rankings by leg here.